 Veterans Film Festival is dedicated to sharing stories that explore real or imagined perspectives on warfare and its influence on society..

-The Veterans Film Festival (VFF) presents an annual program that showcases the human experience of our serving and ex serving personnel and their families.
+The Veterans Film Festival (VFF) showcases the human experience of our serving and ex serving personnel and their families.
 We also include stories about the influences, impact and the complex situations before, during and after war.

-The Veterans’ Film Festival presents a unique annual festival program: feature films and short films, film competitions, spotlights and retrospectives, film and TV previews, special screenings, industry events, networking sessions, discussion panels and other events.
+The festival presents a unique annual festival program: feature films and short films, film competitions, spotlights and retrospectives, film and TV previews, special screenings, industry events, networking sessions, discussion panels and other events.

 The festival embraces all genres, including: